VesTheCoder/key-value-storage/README.md

 ## API Handlers

 For testing purposes feel free to use Postman, or any other instrument/way of your choice.
-The service exposes the following HTTP handlers:
+The service has the following HTTP handlers:

 ### DELETE /{key}